 The historical Imaret

 It’s one of Greece’s most important Ottoman monuments.
-Imaret means ‘poor house’ though it is anything but.
+Imaret means ‘poor house’, though it is anything but.
 The impressive complex of lead-domed structures was built in 1817 by Mohamed Ali as a kulliye, a place for Islamic instruction, on top of an older imaret.
 A mixture of curved surfaces and spindly chimneys, enclosing three citrus orchards – one with a cistern – it is a magical place.
-Following centuries of mishaps and neglect, it was recently renovated by a well-known tobacco family to become a symbol of the city’s history and a modern monument.
+Following centuries of mishaps and neglect, it has been renovated to become a hotel that symbolises a part of the city’s history.

 Panagia, the old city of Kavala

 Are you ready for a blast from the past?
-Panagia, Kavala’s old town, will take you back with its castle and acropolis and its imaret and the old lighthouse.
+Panagia, Kavala’s old town, will take you back in time with its castle, acropolis and old lighthouse.
 There are so many sights and attractions to explore.
-There’s Mohamed Ali Square with his statue and his home, also restored by the Misirian family, the church of the Virgin, the Hussein Bey mosque, the 17th-century madrassa and Macedonian-style houses in fabulous colours.
+There’s Mohamed Ali Square (named after the 19th century Ottoman governor of Egypt who was born in Kavala and whose home and statue can be found here), the church of the Virgin, the Hussein Bey mosque, the 17th-century madrassa and Macedonian-style houses in fabulous colours.
 Every step will reveal new treasures from across the centuries.

 The castle and the acropolis

 These imposing arches are one of Kavala’s trademarks.
 Originally, they were part of a system that transported water to the rock of Panagia.
 Measuring 6.4km and uncovered, the aqueduct was constructed not on the principles of communicating vessels but rather on a very precise inclination.
 It took its present form in the time of Suleiman the Magnificent sometime between 1520 and 1530.
-Nearly half a millennium later it is just as impressive.
+Nearly half a millennium later, it is no less impressive.

 Hidden gems of Kavala